jbinde02/Hand-Drawn-digits-Image-Recognition-Program/README.md

 ## Roadmap
 I would like to continue working on this program.
 Some items include...
-* Use SKLearn preproccessing methods for increasing accuracy
+* ~~Use SKLearn preproccessing methods for increasing accuracy~~ (Simplifies but proably not more accurate.
+Depends on if model and image to be predicted are procced the same)
 * ~~Ability to load own images to create a new model~~
 * ~~Selecting a model the program will use~~
 * ~~Inputing images one at a time~~